ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The Interview Itself

- e senior software engineer technical focus interview is typically a sixty
+The senior software engineer technical focus interview is typically a sixty

 to ninety-minute conversation between the candidate and a lead inter - viewer, ideally with a primarily silent second interviewer on hand to take